‘Boosting your Immunity this Winter’ – Important information regarding vaccinations

 How will this work?

 If you are eligible you will be invited for both a covid-19 vaccine and a flu vaccine.
 These vaccines will take place at the same time.
-If you are only eligible for one, you shall be invited accordingly.
+However, we may prioritise covid-19 boosters to ensure as much of the population are vaccinated.

 What covid-19 vaccine will it be?
 (Pfizer, Moderna, AstraZeneca etc.)